Rens van Eijden: N.E.C.

 Ahead of the 2014–15 season, van Eijden's future at N.E.C.
 Nijmegen was uncertain following the club's relegation from Eredivisie.
 By the end of the summer transfer window, he managed to stay at the club.
 At the start of the season, van Eijden was given the captaincy by Manager Ruud Brood and continued to established himself in the back four defence.
 Under his leadership, van Eijden helped the go on an unbeaten run between 29 August 2014 and 16 January 2015 with 13 wins and then another unbeaten run between 23 January 2015 and 1 May 2015 with 17 wins.
 He then scored his first goal of the season on 24 November 2014, in a 1–1 draw against Jong Ajax.
 After missing out one game over sickness, van Eijden scored twice on 20 March 2015, in a 4–1 win over MVV Maastricht.
 His performance against MVV Maastricht earned him Player of the Week.
 The club confirmed their promotion to Eredivisie after beating Sparta Rotterdam 1–0 on 3 April 2015.
 After helping the side promotion to the Eredivisie, van Eijden made a total of 40 appearances and scoring 3 times in all competitions for the 2014–15 season.

 In the 2015–16 season, van Eijden continued to remain the club's captain for the side at the start of the season.
 He also did well when he set up a goal for Navarone Foor, in a 1–0 win over Willem II on 28 August 2015.
 His leadership in the first half of the season led the side to make a great start back in the league despite the changes of selection made.
 However, in December 2015, it was hinted that van Eijden may leave the club over his high wages.
 The following month, N.E.C.
 Nijmegen made an agreement with Dynamo Moscow to sign van Eijden.
 It came after when Dynamo Moscow had their bid rejected by N.E.C.
 Nijmegen in their first attempt before accepting for the second one and his desire to leave the club.
 This led a strained relationship between van Eijden and the club's director of football Bart van Ingen.
 However, the move was broken down after the negotiations over a change of heart moving to Dynamo Moscow on two occasions.
-While on the negotiations, van Eiljden found himself losing his captaincy to Brad Jones in his absent.
+While on the negotiations, van Eiljden found himself losing his captaincy to Brad Jones in his absence.
 So after all these happening, he stayed at NEC for the rest of the season and returned to the selection, leading him to return his duties as captain for the rest of the season.
 In his last home appearance in a 2–1 loss against Roda JC on 2 May 2016, he was given bouquet and pictures as part of the farewell gift.
 Despite being suspended twice and suffered an injury later in the season, van Eijden finished the 2015–16 season, making the total of 28 appearances in all competitions.